Resources - Application Notes

 Perfusion of cultures provides a means to not only add fresh nutrients, but to also remove waste products.
 A case in point is the production of ethanol by formation.
 This waste product can build up to levels that will effectively eliminate growth independent of the availability of nutrients.
 The removal of this byproduct by a continuous flow system can conceivably prevent the stationary phase resulting from byproduct buildup.
 In the context of strain development, this would bypass the need to develop ethanol resistance.

-In a general sense, the use of perfusion allows for unabated growth resulting in the almost complete elimination of the stationary phase observed with static experiments where nutrients are not added and wastes are not continually removed.
+In a general sense, the use of perfusion allows unabated growth resulting in the almost complete elimination of the stationary phase observed with static experiments where nutrients are not added and wastes are not continually removed.
 When the viewing region chamber is completely filled, cell counts begin to level off as cell growth pushes cells out of the imaging area.
 Imaging using larger montages can be used to lengthen the experimental window.

-These data demonstrate both environmental, as well as drug induced changes in yeast cell growth can be monitored using the Lionheart FX in conjunction with the ONIX 2 Microfluidic Platform.
-Note that the data is actual cell number rather than an indirect measurement based on light scatter.
+These data demonstrate that both environmental, as well as drug-induced changes in yeast cell growth can be monitored using the Agilent BioTek Lionheart FX automated microscope in conjunction with an ONIX2 microfluidic platform.
+Note that the data are actual cell number rather than an indirect measurement based on light scatter.
 These experiments used lengthy kinetic runs to analyze the capability of the yeast strains.
 An important point to note is that despite markedly different growth rates, some of the different culture conditions resulted in the same final cell density.
 This is a finding that an end point determination at the end of a long incubation would have missed.
 The data analysis was simplified by the ability of Agilent BioTek Gen5 microplate reader and imager software to automatically count yeast cells in real time.

 - Vasquez, R.J.
 B. Howell, A.M.
 Yvon, P. Wadsworth, and L. Cassimeris (1997) Nanomolar Concentrations of Nocodazole alter Microtubule Dynamic Instability in vivo and in vitro, Mol Biol, Cell 8(6):973-985.
 PMCID: PMC305707